Loyola and Byrd girls, Evangel boys win in soccer playoffs

 Byrd 3, St. Joseph’s 1: At Byrd, the Lady Jackets rolled into the Division I semifinals with a tough win against the Redstickers.
 Byrd got goals from three seniors, Maggie Weldon, Cat Humphrey and Sarah Tamplin, within a 12-minute span to pick up the win.

-The Lady Jackets will host Mt.
-Carmel in the semifinals Friday at a time to be determined.
+The Lady Jackets will host Mount Carmel in the semifinals Friday at a time to be determined.

-Lakeshore 4, Parkway 0: At Parkway, the Lady Panthers couldn’t get untracked offensively and were eliminated from the Division II soccer playoffs.
+Lakeshore 4, Parkway 0: At Tinsley Park, the Lady Panthers couldn’t get untracked offensively and were eliminated from the Division II soccer playoffs.

 Boys